Information for Longarmers

-Quilting – The quilts will get more strenuous treatment when being washed, typically hand washing/scrubbing, so please quilt dense enough to hold up to rugged wear and tear.
+Quilting – The quilts will get more strenuous treatment when being washed, typically hand washing/scrubbing, so please quilt densely – no more than 3″ apart – enough to hold up to rugged wear and tear.

 Labels – Please add your name to the label using a Sharpie fine point.
-Then stitch it to the back of the quilt.
+Then stitch it to the back of the quilt in any corner.

 Trimming/Binding –Please send the trimmings when returning the quilt so we can use the fabric for future quilts.
 We use scraps to make more tops.